Andrei Malychenkov: Ukraine United

 After his retirement, he helped to form FC Ukraine United, which competed in the Ontario Soccer League (OSL), where he served as a player/coach.
 When Ukraine United was granted a franchise in the Canadian Soccer League in 2016 he continued serving as the head coach.
 Malyshenkov would secure a playoff berth for the club as they finished as runner-ups in the First Division.
 In the opening round of the postseason, Ukraine would defeat Brantford Galaxy.
-The club was ousted from the playoff tournament by York Region Shooters in the next round.
+The club was ousted from the playoff tournament by the Serbian White Eagles in the next round.

 He re-signed with Ukraine for the 2018 season.
 The club managed to secure the First Division title by finishing first in the standings.
 In the playoffs, United faced Brantford in the quarterfinals and advanced to the next round from a penalty shootout.
-However they were eliminated by Scarborough SC in the next round.
+However, they were eliminated by Scarborough SC in the next round.
 He returned to manage Ukraine United in 2021 in the OSL.